 Malta offers several benefits for a business set up, making it an attractive destination for entrepreneurs.
 Some of the key benefits include:

-• Visa-free Zone: As a member of the Schengen Area, there are no travel restrictions between Malta and the remaining countries of this zone and consequently a worker of Malta company can travel freely in the Schengen Area.
+Visa-free Zone: As a member of the Schengen Area, there are no travel restrictions between Malta and the remaining countries of this zone and consequently an owner and workers of a Malta company can travel freely in the Schengen Area through an investment or working visa.

 How to Set up a Business in Malta